-The Thrustmaster T150 also comes with a pedal set, but it’s a lot more disappointing than the one found in the G29/290.
+The Thrustmaster T150 also comes with a pedal set, but it’s a lot more disappointing than the one found in the G29/920.
 They are the same as the TMX set: they feel flimsy, don’t look good, and there’s no clutch.
-This isn’t the biggest deal in the world considering the wheel and pedals don’t includes stick shifter – but it’s worth noting.
+This isn’t the biggest deal in the world considering the wheel and pedals don’t includes stick shifter, but it’s worth noting.

 The T80 does have glaring issues, however.
 It’s rotation-range is a measly 200°, well below the ideal minimum of 900°.
 It also doesn’t have force-feedback.
 It tries to make this up with a “bungee-cord resistance” system, but the two are apples and oranges: they can’t be compared seriously.
 The final issue with the T80 is the price tag.
-It’s more expensive than the Hori and about the same price as the T150 though offering substantially less.
+It’s about the same price as the T150 though offering substantially less.